 There are sliders to adjust the meal size on the bottom of the meal options.
 These select the relative size of the meals, so if you move all the sliders to the "Snack" setting, they'll still all be the same size.
 For an even smaller snack, move one meal to the "Snack" size and the rest to "Huge meal".

 If you want to make modifications to a recipe, click the "Recipe page" link under the recipe object in your meal plan to go to the recipe page.
 Then click "Personalize this recipe" to create a customized version of that recipe.
 You can then swap out the original recipe with your new one in the meal plan and lock it in place to keep it there.
 As a subscriber, your personalized versions of recipes will automatically replace the original in the generator

-Can I use my own recipes with the generator?
+Can I use my own custom recipes with the generator?

-Yes, this is a feature of the premium account.
-As a subscriber, options will appear on the "Meal options" page asking if you want to include your personal recipes.
-If you modify an existing recipe via the "Personalize this recipe" button on a recipe's page, your personal recipe will replace that recipe in the generator.
+Yes!
+For free, you can create your own recipes and drag them into your meal plan, and then lock them so the generator will plan around them.
+As a subscriber, however, options will appear on the "Meal options" page asking if you want to include your personal recipes and they will automatically be placed into your plan with other foods.
+If you modify an existing recipe via the "Personalize this recipe" button on a recipe's page, your personal recipe will completely replace the original recipe in the generator.

 My meals aren't getting much variety, what's up with that?

 It's possible that your nutrition requirements are too strict to get much food variety.
 Your food filters could also be too strict.
 If it's the refresh buttons that aren't giving you much variety, it could be because the generator is looking for a pairing of foods nutritionally similar to the previous meal and there aren't many available combinations.
 Try mixing up the other meals a little and coming back to the original one.

 Feel free to add more well written recipes to the database - I add more myself when I have the time, and every one helps with the variety.